Skip to content

 mkdir -p $OUTPUT_DIR

-# Generate comprehensive analysis
+# Generate comprehensive analysis (uses caching)

 kit export $REPO_PATH index $OUTPUT_DIR/repo-index.json

-# Find all TODO items
+# Find all TODO items with grep (faster than search for literal strings)

 Documentation Generation